semvijverberg/RGCPD/README.md

 Features
 =====

-The basic idea behind RG-CPD was to create a python package which can process 3-dimensional data such that relationships based on correlation can be tested for causality.
+The basic idea behind RG-CPD was to create a python package which can process 3-dimensional climate data, such that relationships based on correlation can be tested for causality.

 Causal inference metrics has been proven a valuable to go beyond defining a relationship only by looking at e.g. correlation.
 Tigramite has been applied to 1 dimensional time series in climate science (See Kretschmer et al. 2016 10.1175/JCLI-D-15-0654.1).